mainmatter/mainmatter.com/src/appearances/2022-09-22-bottled-ember.md

 useful to test our addons and has even been part of the reason why we have been able to support so many different versions of Ember from a single addon using ember-try scenarios.
-This talk by Chris from EmberFest 2022, gives a bit of detail on how things work with “classic” V1 addons and dummy apps and talks a little bit about why this can’t work for new Embroider V2 addons.
+This talk by Chris from EmberFest 2022, gives a bit of detail on how “classic” addons work and proposes an alternative to replacing the idea of the addon's dummy app with a monorepo in V2 addons.